Lana Turner is a Technicolor Goddess, Marries Husband No. 3, & Gene Kelly Sings in the Rain. It's 1948's The Three Musketeers.

 The Three Musketeers Plot

-Dumas’ story is set in France, 1625, and D’Artagnan (Gene Kelly), a swashbuckling youth from Gascony, dreams of joining the King’s Musketeers.
+It’s France, 1625.
+D’Artagnan (Gene Kelly), a swashbuckling youth from Gascony, dreams of joining the King’s Musketeers.
 With a letter of recommend from his father, D’Artagnan sets off for Paris to become a musketeer.
-But D’Artagnan runs into trouble on his way to Paris when he smart mouths the entourage of the beautiful and villainous Lady de Winter (Lana Turner).
-And as we’ll soon find out, Milady is an enemy you don’t want to have!
+But along the way, D’Artagnan runs into trouble when he smart mouths the entourage of the beautiful and villainous Lady de Winter (Lana Turner).
+As we’ll soon find out, Milady is an enemy to avoid.

 D’Artagnan arrives in Paris, and is accepted as a cadet in the Musketeers.
-But before he can enjoy his new position, D’Artagnan must survive three duels his smart aleck tongue got him into!
-And don’t forget, it’s only his first day in Paris!
+But before he can enjoy his new position, D’Artagnan must survive three duels his smart aleck tongue got him into.

-D’Artagnan’s three duels are with Athos, (Van Heflin), Porthos (Gig Young), and Aramis (Richard Coote), three best buds who also happen to be musketeers.
-D’Artagnan is in for it!
+D’Artagnan’s three duels are with Athos, (Van Heflin), Porthos (Gig Young), and Aramis (Richard Coote), three friends who also happen to be musketeers.

 The Four Musketeers?

-But D’Artagnan quickly befriends Athos, Porthos, and Aramis when, at the designated dueling location, the four men are surrounded by the evil Cardinal Richelieu’s (Vincent Price) men.
-Richelieu is King Louis’ (Frank Morgan) adviser, and seeks to grasp control of France from Louis.
-He wants to destroy Athos, Porthos, and Aramis because they are loyal to the king.
+But D’Artagnan quickly befriends Athos, Porthos, and Aramis when, at the designated dueling location, the four men are surrounded by the men of the evil Cardinal Richelieu (Vincent Price).
+Richelieu is King Louis’ (Frank Morgan) adviser, and seeks to grasp control of France from the king.
+He wants to destroy Athos, Porthos, and Aramis because they are loyal to Louis.

-D’Artagnan, joins up with the other three musketeers, and together, the four of them successfully ward off Richelieu’s Guard with some amazing and highly entertaining sword fighting.
-(More on that later!)
+D’Artagnan, joins up with the other three musketeers, and together, the four of them successfully ward off Richelieu’s Guard with some amazing sword fighting.

 A little romance enters the story when D’Artagnan falls in love with Constance (June Allyson), a confidant of Queen Anne’s (Angela Lansbury).
-Constance returns D’Artagnan’s affections, and soon D’Artagnan and his friends find themselves enlisted by the queen to retrieve some jewels she foolishly gifted to her lover, Britain’s Duke of Buckingham (John Sutton).
-Richelieu is aware Queen Anne gave the jewels to Buckingham, and plans to turn King Louis against not only his wife, but an alliance with Britain by informing him of Anne’s gift to Buckingham.
+Constance returns D’Artagnan’s affections, and soon D’Artagnan and his friends are enlisted by the queen to retrieve some jewels she foolishly gifted to her lover, Britain’s Duke of Buckingham (John Sutton).
+Richelieu is aware that Queen Anne gave the jewels to Buckingham, and plans to turn King Louis against not only his wife, but an alliance with Britain, by informing him of Anne’s gift to Buckingham.

-D’Artagnan reaches England, and Buckingham gives him the jewels, but they discover that two of them are missing: Lady de Winter, working as Richelieu’s spy, stole two of the jewels after a romantic evening tryst with Buckingham!
-(Of course Milady is conniving, but isn’t Buckingham a creep as well for cheating on Anne after she gave him all those jewels?!!!)
+D’Artagnan reaches England, and Buckingham gives him the jewels, but they discover that two of them are missing: Lady de Winter, working as Richelieu’s spy, stole two of the jewels after a romantic evening tryst with Buckingham.

-Buckingham’s jeweler (of course he’s got a jeweler!) quickly makes two replicas, and D’Artagnan speedily gets the jewels back to Queen Anne just before Richelieu’s plan succeeds!
+Buckingham’s jeweler quickly makes two replicas, and D’Artagnan speedily gets the jewels back to Queen Anne just before Richelieu’s plan succeeds.
 The king remains oblivious to Anne’s dalliance, and France and Britain remain at peace.

 The Cunning Lady de Winter

-But now Richelieu is impressed with D’Artagnan’s skills, and plots with Lady de Winter to bring D’Artagnan to their side!
+But now Richelieu is impressed with D’Artagnan’s skills, and plots with Lady de Winter to bring D’Artagnan to their side.
 So they kidnap Constance.
-Then, to discover where they have taken Constance, D’Artagnan begins spending time with Lady de Winter.
-But soon D’Artagnan falls for Milady’s spellbinding beauty and allure!
-Luckily his infatuation doesn’t last long: D’Artagnan discovers that Lady de Winter bears the brand of a common criminal, and that she is the good for nothing ex-wife of his friend Athos!
+To discover where they’ve taken Constance, D’Artagnan begins spending time with Lady de Winter.
+But soon D’Artagnan falls for Milady’s spellbinding beauty and allure.
+Luckily his infatuation doesn’t last long: D’Artagnan discovers that Lady de Winter bears the brand of a common criminal, and that she’s the good for nothing ex-wife of his friend Athos.

-In Buckingham’s eyes, Constance is the only one capable of resisting Lady de Winter’s feminine wiles, being a woman herself.
+In Buckingham’s eyes, Constance, by virtue of being a woman, is the only one capable of resisting Lady de Winter’s feminine wiles.

 A New Mission

-But we all know that no one is safe from the beauty and conniving of Lady de Winter!
+Bu no one is safe from the beauty and conniving of Lady de Winter.
 Milady successfully convinces Constance to bring her a knife under the pretense of wishing to end her own life.
 But instead, she murders Constance and Buckingham before dashing off to Lille to inherit Athos’ family estate, a gift from Richelieu.

-D’Artagnan and Athos vow to avenge the murders of Constance and Buckingham, and catch up with Lady de Winter in Lille.
-Milady asks them for mercy, but, as Athos so powerfully responds,
+D’Artagnan and Athos vow to avenge the murders of Constance and Buckingham.
+They corner Lady de Winter in Lille.
+Milady asks for mercy, but, wisely, Athos refuses her pleas:

 “How many times have you asked for mercy and received it, and then repaid it in blood?
 How may times have you taken men’s love, their pity, their aspirations, and their lives?
 What has been the essence of your evil?
 That you understood goodness.
 We don’t forgive you, Charlotte.
 We can’t.
 We do not dare.”